Among the countless blessings this blog has brought to my life is this one: I have met and become friends with a few cookbook authors.

 - 40g (2 tablespoons) agave syrup (substitute cane syrup, maple syrup, or honey)

 - 4 ripe bananas, about 600g (1⅓ pounds) weighed with skin

 Preheat the oven to 180°C (360°F) and grease a 24-cm (9½-inch) savarin/ring mold, a loaf pan, or a simple 20-cm (8-inch) round cake pan.
 (Alternatively, you can use muffin tins; the recipe will yield about 18.)

 In a medium bowl, combine the pecans, flour, and baking powder.
 Set aside.

 In the bowl of a food processor, mix the butter and almond butter until creamy.
 Add the sugar, syrup, vanilla, and rum, and mix until fluffy.
 Add the eggs one by one, mixing well after each addition.

 Peel the bananas, dice them, and mash roughly with a fork.
 Fold the bananas into the batter.

 Add the dry ingredients to the batter and use a spatula to combine, gently lifting the batter and folding it over itself until no trace of flour remains; don’t overmix.
 Pour into the prepared pan and bake for 45 minutes (25 minutes for muffins), until a knife inserted in the center comes out clean.

 Let the pan rest on a rack for 10 minutes.
-Run a knife or a thin spatula around the cake (center and rim if you’ve used a savarin mold) to loosen, then turn out on the rack to cool (the pan will still be hot, obviously, so wear oven mitts).
+Run a knife or a thin spatula around the cake (center and rim if you’ve used a savarin mold) to loosen, then remove from the pan and transfer to the rack to cool.

 Let cool for 30-40 minutes before glazing (see below), and serve slightly warm, or at room temperature.